 - (For promoters) Can you describe something you especially enjoy about working here?

 - (For detractors/passives) What is one thing holding you back from referring friends to the company?

 - What is one thing we could do as a company that might improve your score?

 - Do you see yourself working here in 5 years’ time?

 - What would you say if we were to implement new feedback processes?

-The first example here is popularly used in surveys because it asks for employees to express their commitment to their organisation.
+The first example here is popularly used in surveys because it asks for employees to express their commitment to their organization.
 However, because it’s a yes/no question, avoid including it with your first eNPS question as it won’t give participants the opportunity to give a detailed answer with their score.